kingreza/Swift-Mediator/README.md

 }
 ````

 A part will have a name and a price.
-The class itself has two properties that take care the two values and an initializer that sets them up when a part is created.
+The class itself has two properties that take care of the two values and an initializer that sets them up when a part is created.

 Next we'll define our Request object.
-This will be used by our mechanics and mediator to communicate with each other:
+This will be the communicating object used by our mechanics and mediator:

 ````swift
 class Request {